-The 2016 US presidential election will be the biggest non-sports betting event of all time.
-The politically engaged nature of bitcoiners and the disproportionate amount of Americans in bitcoin will make it an even bigger deal in the bitcoin gambling industry.
-See our guide to 2016 US Presidential election bitcoin betting guide.
+The 2016 US presidential election was the biggest non-sports betting event of all time.
+The politically engaged nature of crypto users and the disproportionate amount of Americans in crypto made it an even bigger deal in the crypto gambling industry.

 In the last UK general election candidates quoted odds on their own campaign materials and past US presidential campaigns have tried to influence the odds to help shape public perception of their candidate’s chances!

-During the 2012 US presidential elections hundreds of websites reported the figures from Intrade prediction market, which correctly gave Barack Obama a bigger probability of winning than polls did.
-Intrade was a small pool of liquidity making it easy to manipulate so the Mitt Romney campaign placed bets on Romney to improve his odds in order to make it look like he was gaining momentum after a successful debate.
+During the 2012 US presidential elections hundreds of websites reported the figures from Intrade prediction market.
+Intrade correctly gave Barack Obama a bigger probability of winning than polls did.
+Intrade was a small pool of liquidity making it easy to manipulate, so the Mitt Romney campaign placed bets on Romney to improve his odds in order to make it look like he was gaining momentum after a successful debate.

 Why is political betting so popular